How to Install Ansible in a Python Virtual Environment

 cjh@playground:~/Ansible/ansible-venv$ source old-ansible-venv/bin/activate

-Notice the prompt of the shell has changed once more.
+Notice that the shell prompt has changed once more.
 This time, the name of the new virtual environment, “old-ansible-venv”, is prepended to our shell prompt.

 cjh@playground:~/Ansible/ansible-venv$ pip install ansible==6.7.0